Episode 15

 Social media activism, digital resistance, Palestine, fundraising, neoliberalism, crowdfunding, cultural work, performative activism, spectacle, misinformation, political organizing, billionaires, Meta, TikTok, Elon Musk, Mark Zuckerberg, trauma-sharing, de-platforming, censorship, algorithmic suppression, organizing beyond social media.

-A podcast by The Polis Project
+Podcast by the Polis Project https://www.thepolisproject.com

 Show artwork for It's Not You, It's The Media